epedroni/cardbase/README.md

 Any changes made on this tool must be manually written to the file.
 If you make a mistake, simply exit and your cardbase will not be modified.
 To write changes, use the "write" command.
 To save to a new file, type "write" followed by the file name (no spaces allowed).
 To exit, simply type "exit".

+### Version

+Use the "version" command to see the executable's version.

 ## Building

 The Ant build script can be found under /build.
 The default target "deploy" compiles and packs all necessary binaries into a single executable jar, /dist/cardbase.jar.